 For more information on the Green Beret Trail Walk click here:

-Cover photo courtesy Green Beret Foundation, Other photos courtesy of Will Melton
+Photos Courtesy Green Beret Foundation, Will Melton